 Slowly the mist lifted to reveal the reason why Machu Picchu is so damned famous.
 Once we could see the iconic mountains backing the site it was truly remarkable.

 I can honestly say that Machu Picchu is one of the most amazing places I have ever seen and we soaked it up for the next few hours, wandering the site and taking hundreds of pictures.

 We sat in the long awaited for sun with the famous postcard view of the site laid out beneath us – it was priceless and almost worth my suffering through the previous couple of days.

-To sum up my experience, the best things about the Inca trail was meeting some awesome people, the food (unfortunately I couldn’t eat much of it because I was sick, but what I did eat was great) and the splendor of Machu Picchu itself.
+To sum up my experience, the best things about the Inca trail were meeting some awesome people, the food (unfortunately I couldn’t eat much of it because I was sick, but what I did eat was great), and the splendor of Machu Picchu itself.

 The bad was the weather (I wouldn’t recommend doing it in the rainy season), being sick, the insane amount of people also doing the Inca Trail, smelly squat toilets and the mattresses not being thick enough.

 I definitely feel like I accomplished something, it is amazing what you can do when you don’t have a choice.

 If you enjoyed this post, check out my other multi-day hiking posts: